bluecher31/hoocs/README.md

 - *PredDiff*  [[1]]([1]) [[2]]([2])
 - Shapley values [[3]]([3])
 - KernelSHAP [[4]]([4])
--

 Recently, there has been increasing interest in more in-depth analysis of models.
 To meet this needs, the analysis of feature interactions is inevitable.
 Therefore, this package allows to calculate arbitrary higher-order explanations.
-Tt is extendable to other methods, which rely on marginalizing features in input space.
+Hoocs is extendable to other methods, which rely on marginalizing features in input space.

 ## Installation
 ```